MV Ross Revenge: Present day

-Restoration work on Ross Revenge has been ongoing.
-In August 2004, the vessel was used for (legitimate) Radio Caroline broadcasts on 1278 kHz, while berthed on the River Thames at Tilbury.
-This was funded by the UK National Lottery organisation.
+Restoration work on Ross Revenge continues; in August 2004, the vessel was used for (legitimate) Radio Caroline broadcasts on 1278 kHz, while berthed on the River Thames at Tilbury, funded by the UK National Lottery organisation.
 As is usual with Restricted Service Licence broadcasts, transmission power was restricted to one watt.
-Following broadcasts, she remained berthed at Tilbury, and restoration work continued on the secondary studio(Radio Monique's Former Studio), which was completely reconstructed.
-General restoration and refitting of the ship took place during 2004–2006, including the fitting of a new central heating boiler, improvements to the electrical system, repainting of the ship, and refurbishment of the Mess Room and Crew Quarters.

-During 2013, a new transmitter mast was erected on MV Ross Revenge.

-MV Ross Revenge left the River Thames at Tilbury on 31 July 2014.
+Following broadcasts, she remained berthed at Tilbury, and restoration continued on the secondary studio (Radio Monique's former studio), which was reconstructed.
+General restoration and refitting of the ship took place during 2004–2006, including the fitting of a new central heating boiler, improvements to the electrical system, repainting of the ship, and refurbishment of the mess room and crew quarters.
+During 2013, a new transmitter mast was erected.
+Ross Revenge left the River Thames at Tilbury on 31 July 2014.
 Her new mooring is on the Blackwater Estuary near Bradwell, Essex.

 From 2015, "Radio Caroline North" has broadcast 'live' from the Ross Revenge, usually on the second or third weekend of the calendar month and on offshore music-radio anniversary dates, courtesy of Manx Radio's 1368 kHz (219 metres) AM 20 kW transmitter on the Isle of Man.

-On 31 May 2017, MV Ross Revenge was included in the National Register of Historic Vessels.
-The entry states: "It is believed she is the last example of a distant water side trawler and the only remaining pirate radio ship in the world.
+On 31 May 2017, Ross Revenge was included in the National Register of Historic Vessels, "It is believed she is the last example of a distant water side trawler and the only remaining pirate radio ship in the world.
 She is significant as she remains as she was built, only with the addition of radio broadcasting equipment, which remains in place."

-On Friday 22 December 2017, Radio Caroline launched a new 24 hours per day AM service on 648 kHz (463 metres) Medium Wave for Suffolk and North Essex with a series of special programmes broadcast from the Ross Revenge, however the transmitters are land-based, with the audio coming from the ships on-board studios.
+On Friday 22 December 2017, Radio Caroline launched a new 24 hours per day AM service on 648 kHz (463 metres) Medium Wave for Suffolk and North Essex with a series of special programmes broadcast from the Ross Revenge; the transmitters are land-based, with the audio coming from the ship's studios.